chihyangchen/ntu-experiments/modem-utilities/README.md

 2. dial-qmi with the specific network interface
 ***
 note: copy the interface naming file, 70-persistent-net.rules into /etc/udev/rules.d/ to rename the device interface
+	  without adding the support of specific module, default name of the network interface for the modules are wwan0,wwan1.... set the configuration active: udevadm control --reload-rules && udevadm trigger
 ***
 modem-info to capture the current serving and neighbor cell information.
 band-setting to enable the specific band setting.